 Seepage collection ponds will be designed to collect runoff and seepage from the ore stockpile, MRA, overburden stockpile, and the TMF.
-They will be designed with enough storage capacity to allow for storage and pumping water to the mine water pond year-round during periods of high or low flow while also maintaining freeboard requirements..
-Seepage at the TMF will be directed to the reclaim pond, which will be pumped to the processing plant as reclaim water.
-The overburden stockpile seepage collection ponds may discharge to the environment, if water quality meets discharge criteria.
+They will be designed with enough storage capacity to allow for storage and pumping water to the mine water pond year-round during periods of high or low flow while also maintaining freeboard requirements.
+The overburden stockpile north and south sedimentation ponds discharges to the environment if water quality meets discharge criteria.